- Docs Home

 port: 3306

-In MySQL2 data source, copy the above configurations to conf/source2.yaml
+In MySQL2 data source, copy the above configurations to conf/source2.yaml.
+You need to change name to mysql-replica-02 and change password and port to appropriate values.

 Create a source